-- 2.4.1.
-The use of a backup thermal oxidizer with equivalent capacity and emission destruction efficiency and configured to operate in the same manner as the primary thermal oxidizer shall be an allowed alternative operating scenario under this permit provided that the following conditions are met: - 2.4.1.1.
-Any emission limits, requirements, testing or other provisions that apply to the primary thermal oxidizer shall also apply to the backup thermal oxidizer except that an annual performance test shall only be conducted on the backup thermal oxidizer if the unit operates for more than 500 hours in any calendar year. - 2.4.1.2.
+- 2.3.2.
+The permittee shall provide contemporaneous written notice to the Tribe and the Administrator of any replacement of an existing engine or turbine identified in this permit.
+Such notice shall state when the replacement occurred and shall describe the replacement and any applicable requirement that would apply as a result of the replacement. - 2.3.3.
+The permittee shall keep a record of the engine or turbine replacement. - 2.3.4.
+The use of a backup thermal oxidizer with equivalent capacity and emission destruction efficiency and configured to operate in the same manner as the primary thermal oxidizer shall be an allowed alternative operating scenario under this permit provided that the following conditions are met: - 2.3.4.1.
+Any emission limits, requirements, testing or other provisions that apply to the primary thermal oxidizer shall also apply to the backup thermal oxidizer except that an annual performance test shall only be conducted on the backup thermal oxidizer if the unit operates for more than 500 hours in any calendar year. - 2.3.4.2.
 At no time shall the backup thermal oxidizer operate at the same time the primary thermal oxidizer is operating except periods of transition between the primary and backup thermal oxidizers.
 Transition events shall be documented, last no more than 30 minutes in duration, and will be reported as excess emission events.

-2.5.
+2.4.
 Permit Shield [RAC 2-110(10)(c)]